-The LDAP Group Types that are supported by Tower leverage the underlying django-auth-ldap library.
+The LDAP Group Types that are supported by the controller leverage the underlying django-auth-ldap library.

 Each LDAP Group Type can potentially take different parameters.
-Tower exposes LDAP_GROUP_TYPE_PARAMS to account for this.
-LDAP_GROUP_TYPE_PARAMS is a dictionary, which will be converted by Tower to kwargs and passed to the LDAP Group Type class selected.
+The controller exposes LDAP_GROUP_TYPE_PARAMS to account for this.
+LDAP_GROUP_TYPE_PARAMS is a dictionary, which will be converted by the controller to kwargs and passed to the LDAP Group Type class selected.
 There are two common parameters used by any of the LDAP Group Type; name_attr and member_attr.
 Where name_attr defaults to cn and member_attr defaults to member: